 You may want the focus to be on the background if you are taking a picture of a huge area.
 My husband recently took a great photo of me in front of a field of lavender with the focus on the plants.
 I’ve seen some great looking photos turn out well this way too.

-I hope I have kept you interested in what I have had to say about improving your garden photos.
+I hope I have kept you interested in what I have had to say about flower photography tips.
 This is by far my longest but most enjoyable blog to write.
 I have actually learned a lot of new concepts about taking pictures of my garden by writing this.

 Taking more flower and garden photos on a daily basis is a goal I have.
 I will, of course, share them here with all of you!
 I know there are many more things I could say about photographing plants and flowers.

-Do you have great tips and tricks on how to take better flower and garden photos?
+Do you have flower photography tips and tricks on how to take better photos of flowers and plants?
 Let me know in the comments section below!